383 Madison Avenue: Operation

 Four of the seven trading floors were in operation when the building opened, providing space for 1,250 traders.
 The haberdasher Charles Tyrwhitt was among the building's original retail tenants.
 Due to security concerns following the attacks, Bear Stearns initially prohibited visitors from going to the upper floors unless they were accompanied by an employee.
 Cayne had liked the building's location because he could walk to it from his apartment 13 blocks away.
 In 2007, just five years after the building had opened, Bear Stearns became involved in the subprime mortgage crisis when two of its subprime hedge funds lost nearly all of their value.

 Following the hedge funds' collapse, Bear Stearns faced sudden bankruptcy in March 2008 during the 2008 financial crisis.
 JPMorgan Chase initially offered to buy Bear Stearns $2 a share, which would have valued the latter at $250 million.
 Real-estate experts estimated the building's value at $1.1 to $1.4 billion, so 383 Madison Avenue would have been worth five times as much as Bear Stearns itself.
 At the end of May 2008, JPMorgan Chase acquired Bear Stearns for $10 a share.
 Rather than sell 383 Madison Avenue, JPMorgan Chase planned to move its investment division there.
 The bank immediately started replacing Bear Stearns signage with a logo that resembled J.P.
 Morgan & Co., its predecessor investment bank.
 This allowed JPMorgan Chase to reduce the space it occupied at other buildings.

 By 2014, JPMorgan Chase was looking to develop a new corporate campus in the Hudson Yards development, relocating from 270 Park and 383 Madison.
 The bank dropped its plans after failing to secure tax exemptions from the city and state governments.
 In 2016, SL Green Realty proposed that JPMorgan Chase swap 270 Park and 383 Madison with One Vanderbilt, a skyscraper that SL Green was constructing five blocks south.
 Though JPMorgan Chase considered the proposal, the two firms never entered into formal negotiations.
 In February 2018, JPMorgan Chase announced it would demolish 270 Park to make way for the JPMorgan Chase Tower on the same site, which would be almost twice as tall.
 During the project, JPMorgan moved its headquarters temporarily to 383 Madison Avenue.
 Deconstruction of 270 Park was completed in mid-2021, and as of 2022, the new building was estimated to be completed in 2025.

 In January 2025, JPMorgan Chase hired Foster and Partners to design a renovation of 383 Madison Avenue.
 As part of the renovation, JPMorgan announced plans to convert part of the lobby into an extension of the adjacent sidewalk.
 Plans indicate that the renovation would also include replacing the facade panels and adding an entrance on Madison Avenue.
+The facade panels were being removed by early 2026, and the new facade was being installed by later that year.